yl25946/courses-data/README.md

 Here's a general idea of what we're trying to work toward:

-- store or migrate CMUCourses data to a [tantivy](https://github.com/quickwit-oss/tantivy) schema

-- send that data to users as a static asset

-- let tantivy run the search clientside
+- WASM clientside search

 To get an idea of the interface, feel free to browse the docs (`cargo doc --no-deps --open`).
-Also, see the examples in [./examples](./examples).
+Also, browse commands you can run with `just` or by opening the [justfile](./justfile).

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for developer standards.